Wamahigacodes/wk-6-1-Wamahigacodes/Tests/Requirement Traceability Matrix.md

 All newly added test cases have been outlined for execution in the next testing phase to ensure **100% FR-to-TC coverage** by project completion.

----

-Would you like me to add a **color-coded version (with emojis for severity/priority and status indicators)** to make it more visually appealing for a presentation (like ✅🟡⏳🔴 indicators)?